instadw/instadwell-blog/_posts/2026-2-14-top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality.md

 ### Boys PG in Saket

-Male PG accommodation in Saket clusters in Saidulajab and Khirki Extension.
+Male PG accommodation in Saket, sometimes searched as south Delhi boys PG near Saket Metro, clusters in Saidulajab and Khirki Extension.
 Unmanaged local options start from ₹5,000, but internal lanes can feel isolated late at night compared to main-road properties.
-For a verified boys PG in Saket, [HelloWorld Green Arch](https://instadwell.com/properties/3222-helloworld-greenarch) (₹25,000, walking distance to Saket Metro) and [HelloWorld Ignou](https://instadwell.com/properties/3227-helloworld-ignou) (₹14,000, Neb Sarai) are the top managed picks.
+For a verified HelloWorld PG in Saket, [HelloWorld Green Arch](https://instadwell.com/properties/3222-helloworld-greenarch) (₹25,000, walking distance to Saket Metro) and [HelloWorld Ignou](https://instadwell.com/properties/3227-helloworld-ignou) (₹14,000, Neb Sarai) are the top managed picks.
+Most of these operators also run coed pg in Saket, with separate floors or wings for female residents rather than fully single-gender buildings.

 ### Girls PG in Saket

-Female PG accommodation in Saket is most secure on the main road side of Saidulajab and in the J Block belt.
+Female PG accommodation in Saket is most secure on the main road side of Saidulajab and in the J Block belt, and a PG near Saket Metro station for female residents specifically should sit on a main road, not an internal gali.
 Top verified options: [HelloWorld Green Arch](https://instadwell.com/properties/3222-helloworld-greenarch) (₹25,000) and [HelloWorld Ryhan Homes](https://instadwell.com/properties/3223-helloworld-ryhanhomes) (₹25,000, Vasant Kunj).
-If you frequently return late from work, prioritise properties on the main roads of Saidulajab where access, lighting, and transport options are generally better.

 ### Single Room PG in Saket Delhi

-Single room PG in Saket Delhi starts around ₹8,000 to ₹10,000 inside Saidulajab and rises to ₹15,000 in managed co-living.
+Single room PG in Saket Delhi starts around ₹8,000 to ₹10,000 inside Saidulajab and rises to ₹15,000 in managed co-living, available for both single room pg in Saket Delhi for male and single room pg in Saket Delhi for female residents.
+A single room PG in Saket under ₹5,000 does not exist in any managed building; that price point only applies to shared rooms, not private ones.
 Local operators offer cheaper private rooms but without guaranteed security or maintenance standards.
 For professionals who need privacy without a full apartment lease, [HelloWorld Ignou](https://instadwell.com/properties/3227-helloworld-ignou) (₹14,000) and [HelloWorld Green Arch](https://instadwell.com/properties/3222-helloworld-greenarch) (₹25,000) are the strongest managed single room options near Saket Metro.

 ### PG Near Made Easy Saket